Jaguares F.C.

-Jaguares Fútbol Club is a Mexican professional football club based in Tuxtla Gutiérrez, Chiapas, that plays in Liga Premier, the third level division of Mexican football.
-Founded in 2002 as Jaguares de Chiapas Fútbol Club, then changed its name to Chiapas Fútbol Club in 2013, after the original Jaguares franchise was moved to Querétaro, San Luis F.C. was moved to Tuxtla Gutiérrez, Chiapas.
-The club was disaffiliated and dissolved after its relegation in 2017 after originally playing in the Liga MX and subsequently descending to the Ascenso MX, and was later refounded in 2024 under its current name.
+Jaguares Fútbol Club, is a professional football club based in Tuxtla Gutiérrez, Chiapas.
+The club competes in Liga Premier (Primera Premier), the third level of Mexican football, and plays its home matches at Estadio Víctor Manuel Reyna.
+Founded in 2002 as Jaguares de Chiapas Fútbol Club, the club changed its name to Chiapas Fútbol Club in 2013, and later it was refounded as the current franchise in 2024.

+In 2013, the franchise of San Luis FC was relocated to Tuxtla Gutiérrez, after the original franchise of Jaguares was relocated to Querétaro.
+From 2002 to 2017, the club competed in Liga MX.

 History

 Jaguares de Chiapas FC (2002–2013)

-The original franchise was founded on June 27, 2002 after the Tiburones Rojos de Veracruz franchise was sold and moved to Tuxtla Gutiérrez, Chiapas.
+The original franchise was founded on June 27, 2002 after the relocation of the Tiburones Rojos de Veracruz franchise to Tuxtla Gutiérrez, Chiapas.
 They played their first game on August 3, against Tigres UANL, losing 1–3 at home, with Lucio Filomeno scoring the club's first ever goal.
 The club's first win came on August 25, beating San Luis 1–0.
 They finished the Apertura 2002, with a record of three wins, seven draws, and nine defeats.
 In the Clausura 2005 they finished with six wins, four draws, and seven defeats, and the head coach José Luis Trejo was sacked in the middle of the season.
 The club then named Antonio Mohamed as manager, but poor results meant another change with Fernando Quirarte taking over for the remainder of the season, bringing stability to the team and results improved.
 They won the Chiapas Cup in 2004 and on July 16, 2005, they won the Chiapas Cup for a second time, by defeating Necaxa at the Estadio Víctor Manuel Reyna.
 In February 2008, Sergio Almaguer was named manager of Chiapas.

 In the Clausura 2006, under new coach Eduardo de la Torre, the club finished with the second best record over the regular season, and with it a place in the Play-offs, where they lost in the Quarter-finals to Guadalajara.

 On May 20, 2013, the club was sold to Grupo Delfines whose majority stake holder Amado Yañez is also owner of Querétaro.
-Stating low attendance and lack of sponsorship, the new owner announced he would be moving the team to the city Querétaro, Querétaro to replace Querétaro recently relegated to the Segunda División de México.
+Stating low attendance and lack of sponsorship, the new owner announced he would be relocating the team to the city Querétaro, Querétaro to replace Querétaro recently relegated to the Segunda División de México.
 The owner added the fans of Querétaro deserved a top division club in their city.